-(HS): Strossle provides technologies and revenue drivers which help publishers monetise the true value of their content.
+(HS): Strossle provides technologies and revenue drivers that help publishers monetize the true value of their content.
 For advertisers, Strossle provides a distribution channel for getting the engaged traffic their content deserves.

 (DS): PSD Media is an online-based marketing firm.
 We help companies with increasing traffic, sales and visibility and the majority of our business is based on affiliate marketing.
 It's a major source of new business partners for us.